elinsoftware/service-portal-attachments/README.md

 ![page url](./img/8.png)

-## Advanced version and customizations
+## Advanced version and customization

 Advanced version of the widget includes the following functionality:
 1. Batch actions
 2. Ability to rename files/folders
 3. Email client to send files via email
 4. Ability to move files and folders to a different record

-For more details about the advanced version or if you need a custom version of the widget with a specific functionality/customization - please contact info@elinsoftware.com.
+For more details about the advanced version or if you need a custom widget with a specific functionality - please contact info@elinsoftware.com.